-- 13. The evolution of the distribution over time and the characteristics of the pool of inspectable sites lead to the following observations: - (a) the S/962 methodology continues to result in the selection of relatively fewer OCPFs with low A15 values (i.e. lower relevance); - (b) the S/962 methodology continues to result in the selection of relatively more OCPFs with higher A15 values (i.e. higher relevance); - (c) the differences between the expected and the actual results can be attributed to the randomness of the selection and the effect of the provisions of paragraph 13 of Part IX of the Verification Annex, which limits the total number of inspections in any one State Party; - (d) concerning the distribution of all inspectable plant sites for 2015 inspections, the S/962 methodology targets the higher-relevance sites; even though such sites constitute only 15% of all inspectable plant sites, 44% of the inspections were conducted at them; and - (e) the difference in the distribution of inspections between 2014 and 2015, visible mainly for the low-relevance sites, could be attributed to the changes in the characteristics of the selection pools, primarily for the following reasons: - (i) since a greater percentage of inspections are conducted in high-relevance sites within a given year, the number of non-inspected high-relevance sites is reducing each year; - (ii) as a result of the initial implementation of the alternative approach to verification at mixed plant sites (S/1202/2014, dated 23 July 2014), several mixed plant sites that were not inspected under the OCPF regime but have received inspections under another regime were moved to the pool of inspected sites, further reducing the number of non-inspected sites with high relevance; and - (iii) since the selection methodology for the inspected sites was not altered by the S/962 methodology, which effectively places all inspected sites into a single pool, relatively more sites with low A15 values (38%) were selected from this pool.
+- 13. The evolution of the distribution over time and the characteristics of the pool of inspectable sites lead to the following observations: - (a) the S/962 methodology continues to result in the selection of relatively fewer OCPFs with low A15 values (i.e. lower relevance); - (b) the S/962 methodology continues to result in the selection of relatively more OCPFs with higher A15 values (i.e. higher relevance); - (c) concerning the distribution of all inspectable plant sites for 2016 inspections, the S/962 methodology targets the higher-relevance sites; even though such sites constitute only 16% of all inspectable plant sites, 40% of the inspections were conducted at them; and - (d) the difference in the distribution of inspections between 2014 and 2016 could be attributed to the changes in the characteristics of the selection pools; since a greater percentage of inspections are conducted in high-relevance sites within a given year, the number of non-inspected high-relevance sites is reducing each year.